The Land & then Building on it

 for teenagers during the 80's and called reverently as Punkin Donuts

-"Ingram describes the group at Punk'in Donuts as a family.
+'Ingram describes the group at Punk'in Donuts as a family.
 He grew up with a single mom who struggled to make ends meet, and his friends at Clark and Belmont helped him navigate his teenage years.
 "I fit right in," he says.
 "We looked out for each other.
 If you were hungry, you were fed.
 If you needed a place to crash, it was provided.
 If you needed protection, so to speak, from outsiders that were giving you a hard time, you could find it there.
-It was a place where we were able to learn certain values that otherwise might not have presented themselves in such a way that we had support, social support, around us."
+It was a place where we were able to learn certain values that otherwise might not have presented themselves in such a way that we had support, social support, around us.' - Reader

 photo - Lake View Patch